No. 10 Seton Hall wins 9th in a row, edging Providence 73-64 - WHIZ News

 Alpha Diallo had 13 points and eight rebounds for Providence (11-9, 4-3), which was limited to 36% shooting from the field.
 Nate Watson added 10 points.

+“We missed 41 shots and for the second game in a row our defense is letting us down,” Providence coach Ed Cooley said.

-The 7-foot-2 Gill, who has scored in double figures in six straight, kept Seton Hall in the game in the first half, hitting 6 of 7 from the field.
+The 7-foot-2 Gill kept Seton Hall in the game in the first half, hitting 6 of 7 from the field.
 The shots were either dunks or shots within reach of the basket.

-He also had six rebounds.
+“He was great today,” Cooley said about Gill.
+“He’s an option.
+When you have a guy like Powell on that floor that demands so much attention and McKnight is a silent assassin …”

 Seton Hall, which is closing in on its fifth straight NCAA Tournament berth, never trailed after using a 12-2 spurt bridging the end of the first half and the start of the second to open a 42-34 lead.